There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Next is your income.
 Lenders want to see regular take-home pay that comfortably covers your monthly expenses, including the proposed car finance payments.
 It’s not just about how much you earn, but whether your income is steady and sufficient.

 Your deposit also matters.
 Even a small upfront payment can make a big difference.
-It lowers the lender’s risk and can sometimes help you secure a better interest rate or improve your chances of approval.
+It lowers the finance partner’s risk and can sometimes help you secure a better interest rate or improve your chances of approval.

 They’ll also assess your current debt levels.
-If you’re already juggling multiple loans or credit cards, lenders may be cautious.
+If you’re already juggling multiple loans or credit cards, finance partners may be cautious.
 But if your debt is manageable and you’re keeping up with payments, that works in your favour.

 Finally, your payment history is key.
 Lenders want to see how you’ve handled credit in the past, whether you’ve paid on time, missed payments, or defaulted.
 A solid track record, even if recent, can help offset a low credit score.